sandwitched/File-Extension-Finder/README.md

 # File Extension Finder
-Scans C Drive for a specific file type and saves it in a .csv
+Scans any specific drive for a specific file type and saves it in a .csv

 ### Only for Windows